The Atacama Cosmology Telescope: Modeling the Gas Thermodynamics in BOSS CMASS galaxies from Kinematic and Thermal Sunyaev-Zel'dovich Measurements: Summary and conclusions

 Using our best fit density profile from the kSZ measurements we estimate the baryon correction to the \cite{saito+16} HOD model of the CMASS galaxy-galaxy lensing signal, which is calibrated to match the CMASS clustering measurements.
 We find that including our baryon correction reduces but does not fully reconcile the difference with this galaxy-galaxy lensing measurement \cite{leauthaud2017}.

 We also use the kSZ and tSZ measurements to directly test cosmological simulations with sub-grid physics modelling that are clearly not calibrated to match our new SZ observations of the CGM.
-The predicted density and pressure profiles from Illustris TNG \cite{tng2018} and the \cite{BBPSS2010} simulations match our data decently at $\lesssim 2 R_{\rm vir}$, while at larger radii the simulations are both significantly lower.
-We interpret these underestimates of the CGM pressure and density, seen in a range so far unexplored, as inadequacies of the sub-grid stellar and AGN feedback models.
+The predicted density and pressure profiles from Illustris TNG \cite{tng2018} and the \cite{BBPSS2010} simulations match our data decently at $\lesssim 2 R_{\rm vir}$, while at larger radii the simulations underestimate the pressure.
+We interpret these underestimates of the CGM pressure, seen in a range so far unexplored, as inadequacies of the sub-grid stellar and AGN feedback models.
 We will continue to investigate additional data from other current cosmological simulations, which will potentially enable future simulations to refine their sub-grid feedback models.

 These combined kSZ and tSZ profile measurements have ushered in a new era of modeling and inference, especially thanks to the improvement from the past $\sim 4\sigma$ to the current $8\sigma$ kSZ measurements.
 However, the interpretation of these higher signal-to-noise measurements require attention to both measurement and modeling systematics.
 The main measurement systematic in the interpretation of the tSZ signal is the thermal dust emission from CMASS galaxies.
 Therefore we include in our thermal pressure model a model for the dust contribution that we constrain by stacking on ACT and Herschel data.